Bienvenue à Lawless French

 Lawless French has grammar, vocabulary, and pronunciation lessons as well as listening and reading comprehension exercises sorted by level.

 If you’re using a computer, the right-hand column is your friend: you’ll find a search box followed by categories and tags for everything from abbreviations and common mistakes to speaking practice and word order.
 If you’re on a mobile device, these lists are way down at the bottom, so you might like to check out the lesson index or sitemap instead.

-My co-branded site, Progress with Lawless French, offers a much more personalized experience: after taking the proficiency test, you’ll be presented with a study plan based on what you know and what you still need to work on.
+My partner site, Progress with Lawless French, offers a much more personalized experience: after taking the proficiency test, you’ll be presented with a study plan based on what you know and what you still need to work on.

 All kinds of French learning tips to help you make the most effective use of your time.

 If you don’t understand something in a lesson, you can post a question at the end (as a blog comment), or you can ask on the Progress with Lawless French Q+A forum.
-Or for general French discussion, join us in the forum.
+Or for general French discussion, join us on social media.

 Find out about new features in my 2x weekly newsletter and on social media.